 11 Easy Ways Faculty Can Make Textbooks More Affordable

-Posted August 8, 2024 in Featured News, General Collections News, JMU Libraries News, Open Education News
+Posted October 23, 2024 in General Collections News, JMU Libraries News, Open Education News

 Textbook costs are a serious issue for many JMU students.
 According to a Spring 2024 survey, 39% of JMU students chose not to enroll in a class due to the cost of textbooks and 30% of students said they take fewer courses due to the cost of textbooks.